demharusnam/SwiftUIDrag/README.md

         )
 }
 ```
-The above code produces the following effect:
+The above code enables the following capabilities:

 ![Rectangle demo of SDView](rectangle_preview.gif)